arcquantum/Tensor-Networks-and-QAOA/README.md

 - **[Results](Results)**: Holds all generated plots and data from the simulations, which are visualized and discussed in the dedicated results overview.

 For a detailed overview of the project, including key results and future outlook, please see the [Project Details & Results document](results.md).

-## Acknowledgments

-This project is part of a research internship conducted at the Center for Optical Quantum Technologies, University of Hamburg, Germany.